-TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2022
+TRUSTEES' REPORT FOR THE YEAR ENDED 31 AUGUST 2023

-The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2021 to 31 August 2022.
-The annual report serves the purposes of both a Trustees' report and a directors' report under company law.
+The Trustees present their annual report together with the financial statements and auditors' report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The annual report serves the purposes of both a Trustees' report and a directors' report and strategic report under company law.